aksh4994/aksh4994/README.md

-- This is Akshitha Karthick Kumar aka ASH
+- This is Akshitha Karthick Kumar
--